BAPAUME COMMUNAL CEMETERY

 Bapaume was later "adopted" by the City of Sheffield.

-There are now over 20, 1914-18 and a small number of 1939-45 war casualties commemorated in this site.
+There are 24, 1914-18 and 1, 1939-45 war casualty commemorated in this site.
 The British graves are in small Plots scattered in different parts of the cemetery.

 World War One Burials